Dead Man's Bluff

 Dead Man's Bluff or Zhmurki (Жмурки) is a 2005 Russian black comedy/crime film.

 Director Aleksei Balabanov, who directed Brother and Brother 2, uses cameo performances, by Russia's most prominent actors.
-The film depicts the anarchistic reality of the free-market streets of Russia in the beginning of 1990s, where the only real liberty was the freedom to kill.
+The film depicts the anarchistic reality of the free-market streets of Russia in the beginning of the 1990s, where the only real liberty was the freedom to kill.

 Plot

 The film opens in 2005 with a professor lecturing a group of university students on the primitive accumulation of capital.
 As an example, she mentions how capital was accumulated during the 1990s.

-The film flashes to Nizhny Novgorod in 1995, to an interrogation scene between a torturer and a gagged prisoner.
+The film flashes to Nizhny Novgorod in 1995, to an interrogation scene between a torturer known by the nickname "Hangman", and a gagged prisoner.
 Three masked men barge in with pistols.
+They kill the Hangman's hostage and wound him.
 The leader of the masked men takes off his disguise and it is revealed that he is a police officer named Stepan.
-Stepan shoots the torturer in the head and takes a piece of paper from his pocket.

-The film then introduces the audience to three gangsters: Koron, Bala, and Baklazhan.
+Stepan shoots the Hangman dead and takes a piece of paper from his pocket.
+The film then introduces the audience to three bandits: Koron, Bala, and Eggplant.
 The trio discuss their current lack of opportunities when they get a phone call from Stepan, who hires them for a new job.

 The film jumps to the protagonists, Semyon (nicknamed "Simon") and Sergei, two young bandits working for Sergei Mikhailovich (usually referred to as "Mikhalych"), a local crime boss who controls the drug trade in the city.
 Mikhalych sends Simon and Sergei to intimidate a drug lab into paying protection money.
 After arriving at the lab, Sergei attempts to do the talking, but is ambushed and the situation ends with Simon shooting everyone in the lab.
 To try to make up for the situation going wrong, the two collect the remaining drugs to appease Mikhalych, who is furious upon seeing them.

-Mikhalych orders Sergei and Simon to exchange a suitcase full of money for a suitcase with five kilograms of heroin with an associate.
-On the way, they stop at a McDonald’s, where they meet their old friend, the bandit Kaban; Kaban tries to convince Sergei to go legit and advises him to think about moving to Moscow.
+Mikhalych learns of the Hangman's murder and orders his bodyguard to summon "his" police officer, Stepan Voronov, to find the killer (Mikhalych doesn't yet know Voronov is the killer).
+Mikhalych orders Sergei and Simon to exchange a suitcase full of money for a suitcase with five kilograms of heroin with a lawyer, Borshchansky.
+On the way, they stop at a McDonald’s, where they meet their old friend, the bandit Boar, who tries to convince Sergei to go legit and advises him to think about moving to Moscow.